‘The fighter jet era has passed’, Elon Musk tells U.S. pilots

 “The Joint Strike Fighter, there should be a competitor.
 That’s a controversial subject, but I don’t consider it’s healthy to have only one provider,” Musk said, and later tweeted that the F-35’s competitor should be a drone.

-“The competitor should be a drone fighter plane that’s controlled remotely by a human, but with its maneuvers augmented by autonomy.
-The F-35 would have no chance against it, Musk wrote in his tweet.
+“The competitor should be a drone fighter plane controlled remotely by a human, but with its maneuvers augmented by autonomy.
+Musk tweeted that the F-35 would have no chance against it.

-Musk, throughout his discussion, warned that the U.S. was at risk of getting behind other nations if it didn’t prioritize innovation.
+Musk warned throughout his discussion that the U.S. risked falling behind other nations if it didn’t prioritize innovation.

-“This is not something that was a risk in time before but is a risk now,” Musk said, adding that “I have zero doubt if the U.S. doesn’t seek innovation in space it will be second in space.”
+“This is not something that was a risk in time before but is a risk now,” Musk said, adding, “I have zero doubt if the U.S. doesn’t seek innovation in space, it will be second in space.”

 “The foundation of war is economics.
 If you’ve half the resources of the counterparty, then you better be real innovative,” Musk said.
 “If you’re not, you’re going to lose.”